JetBrains/kotlin-mobile-docs/topics/create-first-app.md

     ![Updated mobile multiplatform app on iOS](first-kmm-on-ios-2.png){width=300}

 5. Run tests on Android and iOS.
-    As you see, tests fail.
+    As you see, the tests fail.
 Update the tests to pass.
 You know how to do this, right? ;)

     ![iOS test failed](ios-test-failed.png){width=300}